ordered-online/orders/README.md

 $ python3 manage.py runserver 127.0.0.1:8004
 ```

-Make sure, that the channel layer can commmunicate with the redis service.
+Make sure, that the channel layer can communicate with the redis service.
 ```
 $ python3 manage.py shell